South Carrollton, Kentucky

 South Carrollton is a home rule-class city in Muhlenberg County, Kentucky, United States.
-The population was 184 at the 2000 census.
-Founded as Randolph Old Farm in 1838, an early pioneer changed the name of the city to honor his son, Carroll.
-The name was prefixed with south in order to disambiguate the city from Carrollton, Kentucky.
+The population was 141 at the 2020 census, down from 184 in 2010.
+Founded as "Randolph Old Farm" in 1838, an early pioneer changed the name of the city to honor his son, Carroll.
+The name was prefixed with "South" in order to distinguish it from the city of Carrollton.

 Geography

-South Carrollton is located at 37°20′12″N 87°8′30″W (37.336799, -87.141719).
+South Carrollton is located in northern Muhlenberg County at 37°20′12″N 87°8′30″W (37.336799, -87.141719).
 The city lies along the western bank of the Green River, just north of Central City.
 U.S. Route 431 traverses South Carrollton, connecting the city with Central City to the south and Island to the north.
 Kentucky Route 81 intersects US 431 in South Carrollton, connecting the city with Bremen and Sacramento to the northwest.